Table of Contents

 HPV infection can be detected by PCR test.
 Since papillomaviruses are found in 98% of the invasive carcinomas, a negative test result almost excludes an oncological hazard.
 However, a positive finding only indicates a potential disease risk.
 Thus, HPV diagnostics are suitable for supplementary examination in suspicious findings, but not as a screening method.

-In the case of conspicuous findings, it is necessary to ensure these histologically.
-Here tissue is taken from suspicious districts.
+In the case of significant findings, it is necessary to confirm them histologically.
+Here tissue is taken from suspicious areas.
 This can be done by selective biopsy under colposcopy or cervical curettage.

 Another, more invasive method is conization.
 In this case, pathological tissue, which should contain both the endocervix and the ectocervix, is removed either by means of a scalpel (knife conization) or electric loop (loop conization, LEEP).
 Because of the typical tumor localization (sexually mature women: portio surface, older women: cervical canal), the cones taken should be flat in premenopausal women and high and narrow in postmenopausal cases.
 Disadvantage of this method is the risk of bleeding and late complications, such as cervical stenosis and insufficiency.

-In addition to speculum adjustment and palpation, the evaluation of the spread of the tumor is also included in histologically confirmed cancer.
-For this purpose, transvaginal and renal ultrasound should be performed.
+In addition to direct visualization of the cervix via a speculum and palpation, the evaluation of the spread of the tumor is also mandatory in histologically confirmed cancer.
+For this purpose, transvaginal and renal ultrasounds should be performed.

 An MRI is also considered:

-Patients with histologically confirmed cervical cancer FIGO stage from IB2 up to and including III should receive an MRI basin for the assessment of locoregional tumor spread.
+Patients with histologically confirmed cervical cancer FIGO stage from 1B2 up to and including III should receive a baseline MRI for the assessment of locoregional tumor spread.

 If necessary, rectoscopy and cystoscopy can be performed and, in FIGO IB2, a CT of thorax and abdomen can be used to assess the extrapelvic tumor spread.